abdomagdy0/abdomagdy0.github.io/source/_posts/HTB-SolarLab.md

 ----------------------------
 ## SQL Analysis
-now i have access to `/openfire/` Folder mentioned before. i found some db scripts in the `/openfire/embedded-db` folder the `openfire.script` file included table and user creation queries for the DB. by analyzing the file and searching for `CREATE` and `INSERT` queries with "password" search term i found a query for creating T the users table, and insert query for inserting an admin user.

-the query above shows the schema for inserting users,
+Now, with access to the /openfire/ folder, I found some database scripts in the /openfire/embedded-db folder.
+The openfire.script file included queries for creating tables and users.

+By analyzing the file and searching for "password," I found the user creation query for the admin account.

+The OFUSER table contains user data, including encrypted passwords, Here is how the table is created:
 ```sql
 CREATE MEMORY TABLE PUBLIC.OFUSER(USERNAME VARCHAR(64) NOT NULL,STOREDKEY VARCHAR(32),SERVERKEY VARCHAR(32),SALT VARCHAR(32),
 ITERATIONS INTEGER,